commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 ##### Function Name: console_init

-Signature: void console_init();
+Signature: void console_init(word x: r0, word y: r1, word width: r2, word height: r3);
 Purpose: Initialize console mode.
 Call address: $FEDB

-**Description:** This function initializes console mode by switching to graphics mode, clearing the screen and positioning the cursor at the top left.
+**Description:** This function initializes console mode.
+It sets up the window (text clipping area) passed into it, clears the window and positions the cursor at the top left.
+All 0 arguments create a full screen console.
+You have to switch to graphics mode using `set_screen_mode` beforehand.

 ##### Function Name: console_put_char